Get started with Arduino and Esp32 WiFi Indoor Positioning

 There is a single strict requirement to follow this project: an Arduino WiFi board and a basic knowledge on how to use it (load a sketch, open the Serial monitor).

-First step to implement your own WiFi Indoor Positioning System is to map the location you want to "navigate".
+The first step to implement your own WiFi Indoor Positioning System is to map the area you want to "navigate".

-By mapping we mean you will walk around all the places you want to be able to detect, with the purpose to characterize each location.
-Each location will be defined by a set of Hotspot+RSSI pairs, so we need to record these sets in as many points as possible to create a robust model.
+By mapping I mean you will walk around all the places you want to be able to detect, with the purpose to characterize each location.
+Each location will be defined by a set of {BSSID, RSSI} pairs, so we need to record these sets in as many points as possible to create a robust model.

 What does RSSI mean?
 It stands for Received Signal Strength Indication and is a number indicating how strong a received signal is.
 The stronger the signal, the higher the RSSI.